 The Residency: A Promise of Good Food, Drink, Music & Art

 The mantra of The Residency is “Within these four walls, you’re home”.
 That charming cosy ambience and interiors have remained the same from when we first visited the restaurant a year ago.
 It offers a chic & intimate setting, complemented with light wood panelling to add an extra cosy feel to the place.
 From our last visit, the restaurant goes after a contemporary Euro-Caribbean menu.
 Whereas this time around, the menu has completely changed and follows more of a contemporary Euro-Japanese direction instead.
 Chicken, Fillet Steak & Beef Tataki are halal at The Residency.
 Alcohol is served at the restaurant.

-Aside from food, music and art are also a big focus at the restaurant.
-The Residency is committed to showcasing emerging local talents at their space, whether it’s the artworks adorning the restaurant walls or DJ lineups for live entertainment in the evenings through Thursdays to Sundays after 7 pm.
+Food aside, music & art remains a big focus for the restaurant.
+The Residency is committed to showcasing emerging local talents in their space, whether it’s the artworks adorning the restaurant walls or DJ lineups for live entertainment in the evenings.

 *Disclaimer: this was a complimentary meal but all thoughts are our own.

 The Food at The Residency: What We Ordered

 For starters, I had my eyes set on the Beef Tataki the moment I opened the menu.
 These thin slices of beef were well-marinated and tender to bite.
 The soy & white truffle dressing paired tremendously with the beef slices and the mayo further enriches the flavours.
 Topped with pickled radish, crispy onions, and rocket leaves, these added more texture to the dish and rounded up everything nicely.
 Personally, I would’ve preferred a stronger hint of yuzu to bring out a bit more acidity to perk up the palate.
 Nonetheless, it’s still a nicely done dish.

 Shrimp Tempura (£12)